Endodontic

 Endodontics Surgery

 All of our dentists undertake endodontic treatment, also known as root canal treatment.
-Some of our dentists have a special interest in root canal treatment and are able to perform this complex procedure to a very high standard.
+Some of our dentists have a special interest & specialist in root canal treatment and are able to perform this complex procedure to a very high standard.

 If a root canal treatment fails, it can often be redone.
 A number of our Dentists are capable to carry out re-root canal treatment.